 4. Do not eliminate essential self-references or other references but limit self-references only to papers that are relevant for those reviewing the submitted paper.

-5. For blinding in the reference list: (Author 2019) Details omitted for double-blind reviewing.
+5. To anonymized the reference list: (Author 2019) Details omitted for double anonymized reviewing.

 6. Footnotes (remove any identifying information)